sky-uk/mite/CONTRIBUTING.md

 **N.B.** If you fail to adhere to the agreed workflow, there is a risk that your Pull Requests may not be accepted until any issues are rectified.

-The Mite project operates under a feature branch worflow, which is hopefully a pretty simple workflow to follow:
+The Mite project operates under a feature branch workflow, which is hopefully a pretty simple workflow to follow:

  * All features are developed on a sensibly named branch